orchidsoftware/orchid.software/docs/en/docs/attachments.md

 One way to optimize images on demand is to use a third-party package such as [https://github.com/Intervention/imagecache](https://github.com/Intervention/imagecache) or its alternatives.
 This approach allows you to optimize images only when necessary and keep the original images in their original quality, which can be useful in situations where the image requirements change over time or if you want to keep the original image for other purposes.

-## Event subscription
+## Event Subscription

-Different file processing options may require additional processing, such as video compression, This is possible thanks to an event that you can subscribe to using standard tools and perform a task in the background:
+Laravel Orchid allows you to subscribe to events that are triggered when a file is uploaded.
+This allows you to perform additional tasks such as video compression, image optimization, or other types of file processing.

+To subscribe to an event, you can use the standard event subscription tools provided by Laravel.
+In the example below, a listener class `UploadListener` is registered to listen for the `UploadFileEvent`:

 ```php
 namespace App\Providers;